lahiruSanjeewa2971/wikramasooriya_entraprices/PRODUCT_DETAILS_IMPLEMENTATION_PLAN.md

 ## 📊 **Success Metrics**

+Success metrics provide measurable goals for the product details page implementation.
+These metrics help track progress, identify areas for improvement, and ensure the project delivers value to both the business and users.

 ### **Technical Metrics**

+Technical metrics focus on performance, reliability, and code quality.
+These measurements ensure the system operates efficiently and maintains high standards of technical excellence.
 - [ ] Page load time < 2 seconds
 - [ ] API response time < 500ms
 - [ ] Mobile performance score > 90